HipsterBrown/surgewp-skeleton-windows/README.md

 # SurgeWP Skeleton
 SurgeWP Skeleton is a starting point for modern, professional WordPress development.
 Currently being battle tested at [SurgeWP](http://www.surgewp.com/).
+Intended to be used with [SurgeWP-Vagrant](https://github.com/SurgeWP/surgewp-vagrant).

   * **Version**: 0.1.0
   * **Contributors**: